ochudidesterio/AAD-candy-coded/README.md

 - Android studio and emulator running on API level 29

-- Knowlegde of Android intents
+- Knowlegde of Android implicit and explicit intents

 ## Project Flow